-The Texas A&M Engineering Extension Service (TEEX) National Emergency Response and Rescue Training Center (NERRTC)
+The Texas A&M Engineering Extension Service (TEEX) National Emergency Response and Recovery Training Center (NERRTC)

-Member of the Texas A&M University System, is a founding member of the National Domestic Preparedness Consortium (NDPC)
+Member of the Texas A&M University System; a founding member of the National Domestic Preparedness Consortium (NDPC).

 Major training partner of the DHS/FEMA National Preparedness Directorate.